jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     mv aka_child_of_janes_sibling aka_child_of_johns_sibling

-  - the terminal_ goes back to the command line
-  - mv_ means move, it takes two arguments
+  mv_ means move, it takes two arguments

-    * the original file_ or folder_
+  - the original file_ or folder_
-    * the file_ or folder_ I want the original to be moved to
+  - the file_ or folder_ I want the original to be moved to

 * I use the `mv program`_ to change ``aka_child_of_johns_sibling`` to ``aka_child_of_janes_sibling``